ak-1983/V2_Final/README.md

 2. **Configure Settings**
    * The Docker container will automatically handle all dependencies, including the database.
-   * However, you'll need to configure your PostgreSQL credentials:
-     - Add your PostgreSQL credentials in the `settings.py` file, specifically in the Database section (line 78).
-     - If you'd like to use your email to send notifications, configure your email settings near line 143.
+   * If you'd like to use your email to send notifications, configure your email settings near line 143.

 3. **Running the Application with Docker**
    The system has been Dockerized.
 To run the application, simply execute the following commands: